 Latest Google Pixel 2 news and leaks

-In any case, Google has at least confirmed that the phone will be coming later this year.
+In any case, Google has confirmed that the phone will be coming later this year.
 Speaking to Android Pit, Rick Osterloh, who heads up Google’s hardware division, admitted the Pixel series wasn’t just an experiment, saying: “There is an annual rhythm in the industry.
 So, you can count on us to follow it.
 You can count on a successor this year, even if you don’t hear a date from me now.”

 So what on earth is going on?
 Read on for more.